p-hlp/CTAGDRC/README.md

 #### The Gain-Computer
 - **Threshold:** The Threshold knob adjusts the level above which the compressor starts attenuating the input signal.
 The Input knob alternatively can be used to drive the signal harder into the compressor, resulting in a less low threshold being needed.
 Be careful to not drive the signal too hard or it'll start clipping.
 - **Ratio:** The Ratio knob determines how much the signal is attenuated above the chosen threshold.
 For a ratio of 4:1, one dB remains for every 4dB of input signal above the threshold.
 At a ratio of 1:1 no compression is happening, as the input is exactly the output.
 At a ratio of inifinity:1 (knob all the way to the right) the compressor is acting as a limiter, meaning that everything above the treshold is completely compressed away.
 - **Knee:** The Knee knob is used to achieve a rounder compression curve.
-Having a "hard" knee (knob all the way to the left) means that the compressor will only start working if the input signal is above the threshold and will stop working immediately when it is below.
-Using a "soft" knee on the other hand will define a range (knee/2) above and under the threshold, where the compressor will slowly start or stop compressing, resulting in a more gradual and transparent compression.
+Having a *hard knee* (knob all the way to the left) means that the compressor will only start working if the input signal is above the threshold and will stop working immediately when it is below.
+Using a *soft knee* on the other hand will define a range *(knee/2)* above and under the threshold, where the compressor will slowly start or stop compressing, resulting in a more gradual and transparent compression.

 #### The Ballistics/Time-Constants
 - **Attack:** The Attack knob sets the time that determines how fast the compression will set in once the signal exceeds the threshold.
 Generally speaking you want a rather fast attack time for transient-rich signals like drums to minimize overshoot.